Mahdiikhodabakhshi/Mahdiikhodabakhshi/README.md

 # 💻 Hey there!
 I'm Mahdi  👋

-## 🚀 Junior Full-Stack Developer | Spring Boot & Angular Enthusiast
+## 🚀  Full-Stack Developer | Spring Boot & Angular Enthusiast

-I'm a **Junior Full-Stack Developer** passionate about building scalable and efficient applications using **Spring Framework** for the backend and **Angular** for the frontend.
+I'm a **Full-Stack Developer** passionate about building scalable and efficient applications using **Spring Framework** for the backend and **Angular** for the frontend.
 I love **clean architecture, SOLID principles, and design patterns**, ensuring high-quality and maintainable code.

 ---
 ## Languages and Tools: